-The research programme shall consist of brief but complete description of the visiting researcher, the planned visit and the research project the visiting researcher will contribute to.
+The research plan shall consist of a brief but complete description of the visiting researcher, the planned visit and the research project the visiting researcher will contribute to.
 It shall cover a maximum of 8 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.

 The research programme must include the following headings and information, listed in the following order:

-- The researcher and their research: Present the proposed researcher and their research.
+- The researcher and their research: Present the nominated researcher and their research.

 - Justification: Justify the visiting researcher’s visit.

 - Contribution to research: Describe how the visiting researcher may contribute to the development of both the activities of the host department and Swedish research in general within the area in question during and after the visit.

-- Plan for department participation: Specify the planning of the visiting researcher’s participation at the host department and other departments in the country.
+- Plan for department participation: Clearly specify the planning of the visiting researcher’s participation at the host department and other departments in the country during the visit.